 DEEP GLUTEAL STRETCH

 Laying on your back with a small cushion under your head, bend your left leg and rest your right foot on your left thigh.
 Then, grasp the left thigh, and pull it toward you.
 Keep your hips straight and your tailbone on the floor.
-Hold for 20-30 seconds.
+Hold for 20 to 30 seconds.
+Take it slowly, especially if you’re new to glute stretches.

 EXERCISE, LIFESTYLE, AND CHIROPRACTIC CARE CAN HELP RELIEVE SCIATICA